 Working as a licensed security guard gives you additional responsibilities including responding to emergencies and potentially dangerous situations.
 However, your safety is always first.
 You are not expected to put yourself in harm’s way.
 The police are better equipped to deal with these situations.
 For higher-risk sites, it may be mandatory to have 2 guards patrol together.
 The guards may also be equipped with a tactical vest, a baton and handcuffs.
 For sites with a large number of people, there are always numerous guards, supervisors and sometimes paid duty police officers available to assist at any given time.

 12. WHAT IS THE TOTAL COST TO GET LICENSED?

 First, you must successfully complete our security guard training program which costs $119 (one time cost).
-If you do not currently have an emergency first aid certificate you will need to complete training $75-$120 depending on the provider.
-We have relationships with training providers and would be able to provide a discount.
+If you do not currently have an emergency first aid certificate, we have Emergency First Aid included with the security guard course for $199 in locations across Ontario.
+For the full list of locations see our home page.
+If you already have a valid first aid and CPR certificate you do not need to complete it again.
 Finally, the total cost to complete the test is $75.15 and to obtain the Ontario Ministry issued security guard license (valid for two birthdays after the date issued) the cost is $80.
 This comes out to around $350 total which can be earned back in a few shifts.
 It gives you access to a large number of jobs that would be unavailable to those without a security license.

 Ontario Security Hub aims to be your trusted source in becoming a licensed security guard in Ontario.
 Start your online security guard training by creating an account and we will walk you through the process.